opnsense

 Note: You must have previously created in your internet uplink router the static IP Address for your OPNSense with a port forwarding rule for all protocols.

-configure virtual IP settings:
+In opn-main configure virtual IP settings:

 - Go to Interfaces -> Virtual IPs -> Settings